janelia-flyem/buildem/README.md

 Note that the PATH is set to automatically use the more recent CMake, gcc, and git builds.

 After setting the appropriate environment variables, simply run the standard installation cmake/make (with possible second cmake/make invokation) to build the system.

-### Troubleshooting

-* Some original source repositories or tarballs require https, which may be a problem for operating systems like Scientific Linux due to absent certificates.
-This issue can be sidestepped by using default non-https downloads, e.g., all downloads from janelia-flyem cache.

-* Common build problems for individual components in the FlyEM Build System are documented in each component's CMake file (e.g. atlas.cmake).
-If you see an error, check that file's comments.

-### Roadmap

-Currently all builds generate shared libraries with the hope that a future version of the build system will allow easy specification of different versions of each dependency _at run-time_ via environment variables or a script.

-This future version of the build system would require reorganization of the main build directory so that each component and each version of that component has its own prefix-like directory.
-Specific version components can then be selected as needed by modifying LD_LIBRARY_PATH and PATH environment variables.